alive-one/PowerShell-System-Hardware-Info/README.md

 P.S.
 Remember, if (when) you would need to read or manage your data you'd better create user, say 'sqlreader', who can SELECT, UPDATE, ALTER, etc., and do some other SQL stuff of your choice.

-05. It is not over yet!

-Download **ODBC** Oracle's MySQL\Connector from their official site https://www.mysql.com/products/connector/ unzip it and and make sure that folder with connector stored in the same folder with hwinfo.ps1
+05. Download **ODBC** Oracle's MySQL\Connector from their official site https://www.mysql.com/products/connector/ unzip it and and make sure that folder with connector stored in the same directory as hwinfo.ps1

 06. You're good to go!